 If you are pregnant with twins, it is better to prepare for preterm delivery mentally, and the possibility of your preterm baby spending some time in NICU (Neonatal Intensive Care Unit).

-The risk of facing a miscarriage is higher for twin pregnancies when compared to the singletons.
-Also, monozygotic twins (identical twins) are more likely to miscarry than dizygotic twins (non-identical twins).
+The risk of facing a miscarriage is higher for twin pregnancies when compared to single pregnancies.
+Also, identical twins (monozygotic) are more likely to miscarry than non-identical twins (dizygotic).
 Most miscarriages occur during the first trimester of pregnancy (around 36%).

-Of this, about 9% of miscarriage ends in the loss of both babies.
-The other 27% of miscarriage occurs to only one baby of the twins, and the second one will survive.
+Of this, about 9% of miscarriages result in the loss of both babies.
+The other 27 percent of miscarriages affect only one of the twins, and the second one will survive.
 These statistics evidently look high.
 But don’t worry.
 Once you pass the 20th week, the risk of miscarriage will go down noticeably.
 90% of the mother will pass the pregnancy and delivery without any issues

 TTTS is a very serious complication, but it is very rare.
-It is seen in 15% of cases of identical twins.
-This is a condition where identical twins share a placenta, resulting in the unequal flow of blood between them.
-Due to this, one baby gets too much blood, and the other become anemic because of a lesser blood supply.
+It occurs in 15% of all cases of identical twins.
+This is a condition that happens when identical twins share a placenta.
+Because of this, the blood flow between them is not the same.
+Due to this, one baby gets too much blood, and the other becomes anemic because of a lesser blood supply.